kinkscene/kinkscene.github.io/content/notes/Liminal Space.md

 - art
 ---

-Liminal Space is an art gallery run by and for transgender artists in [[notes/South of Market|SoMa]].
+Liminal Space is an art gallery run by and for transgender artists in [[South of Market|SoMa]].

 # Links
 - [Instagram](https://www.instagram.com/liminalspacesf)